silverstripeltd/puppet-ss-tenable-agent/README.md

 ## Parameters

-`http_proxy`: a string detailing the proxy host and port ie 'blah.co.nz:111' which if defined, will be added to the curl request to download the nessus agent package
+`http_proxy`: Optional parameter, a string detailing the proxy host and port ie 'blah.co.nz:111' which if defined, will be added to the curl request to download the nessus agent package

-`http_proxy_port`: the port used by the proxy
+`http_proxy_port`: Optional parameter, the port used by the proxy

-`http_proxy_host`: the host used by the proxy
+`http_proxy_host`: Optional parameter, the host used by the proxy

 `link_token`: A parameter which defines the key/token needed to link the nessus agent to tenable cloud

 `download_url`: The URL to download the nessus agent package from

 `nessus_agent_enabled` A parameter which if set (to true), will install, start, and link the agent to tenable cloud.
 If not set (or set to anything other than true), it will unlink/stop the agent (if it is currently running/linked)

+`environment_name` Optional parameter, if defined will name the agent what is defined (in Tenable Cloud).
+If not defined, the name will defaulte to the name of the machine where you are installing the agent.